wish-eq/sds-final-project-voting/README.md

 3. Use the following credentials to log in:
    - **Username:** `admin`
    - **Password:** `admin`
+4. Make a router be a range extender of your mobile hospot

 ## 3. Set Up Your VM and Master Node Using VirtualBox